ABOUT CATS ON THE RUN

-Cats On The Run is a participatory project funded by Lankelly Chase Foundation, conceived and directed by Dr. Rhetta Moran, a founder and former Trustee of RAPAR, and produced by Sheba Arts in collaboration with Culture Bridge, Kanlungan Concercium, and SWAN.
+Cats On The Run is a participatory project funded by Lankelly Chase Foundation, produced by Sheba Arts and RAPAR, in collaboration with Culture Bridge, Kanlungan Concercium, and SWAN.
 Working with 22 undocumented people from Greater Manchester including migrant workers, asylum seekers, and those who fell through the cracks because of Covid-19 and the lockdown, a team of seven artists, community workers, and creative helpers, supported the participants to create a piece of work and express themselves using creative tools.
 This essay sheds lights on the process of the project, and the socio-economic challenges these people are facing in the UK.
 It is adapted from a report by Dr Rhetta Moran.

 'No project activity takes place in a vacuum.
 On the contrary, outside of this project but coincident with its timeframe (August 2020 – March 2021), socioeconomic, cultural, political and legal developments, framed as reactions to the emergence of Covid-19 related directly to this projects’ participants: migrant communities most marginalised by Covid-19.